- You must keep full and accurate records.

 Accurate records are your best defence against legal challenges.
 They can help you answer complaints, as well as public requests for information.
 They’ll also provide a useful audit trail if any of your decisions are ever reviewed.

-- Project documents.
-These include briefing notes, approvals, conditions of tenders, plans, reports and contracts.
-You must save these into your business systems.
+- project documents, including briefing notes, approvals, conditions of tenders, plans, reports and contracts should be saved in your business systems.

-- Working papers.
-Drafts submitted for comment can be valuable for explaining significant changes in planning or processes.
+- working papers, including drafts submitted for comment, which can be valuable for explaining significant changes in planning or processes.

-- Emails and letters.
-You should capture these in your business systems as, legally, they can be requested at any time.
+- emails and letters should be captured in your business systems as, legally, they can be requested at any time.

+The government is the ultimate owner of all government records.
 You don’t own these records, even when you create them yourself.
-The government does.

 Your agency may also have additional requirements when it comes to making and keeping records.